 The editors invite replication studies focusing on the robustness of empirical findings.

+The section Data Observer presents articles on data sets available for empirical research and institutions providing research data.
 The journal also publishes special issues, short comments, and book reviews.

 Journal of Economics and Statistics now also available through JSTOR